TeemuKoivisto/react-seo-meta-tags/README.md

 # How to publish changes

 This one is more for the maintainers such as me.
-All the changes should go through PR issues first.
+All the changes should go through PRs.

 First you have to login to your npm account: `npm login`.

-After making changed to the code, you can publish the project simply by `npm publish`.
+After making changes to the code, you can publish the project simply by `npm publish`.
 Npm will prompt you for a new version number so you don't have to change it manually.
 Version your changes **semantically** so big breaking changes are new version, general changes or bug fixes are minor versions and patches are just some general maintenance or refactoring.
 After giving the new version npm will run scripts depending on the hooks you have defined in your `"scripts"` eg. probably `"prepublishOnly"` and perhaps `"version"` etc. to run git commands automatically.
 Mostly only `"prepublishOnly"` is needed.
 After that npm will just copy the current contents (minus those in `.npmignore` and `node_modules` by default) and push it to the remote repository which is probably our npm registry.

 # How to contribute